renpy/renpy/sphinx/source/screens.rst

 events to manage the show and hide process, so that Ren'Py can animate the show and hide process.

+The ``showif`` statement wraps its children in a displayable that manages the show and hide process.

 Multiple showif statements can be grouped together into a single ``showif``/``elif``/``else`` construct, similiar to an if statement.
 **Unlike the if statement, showif executes all of its blocks, including Python, even if the condition is false.**